Things Worth Sharing

 When I was little, I had a book called The Lonely Doll written by Dare Wright.

 It was haunting, slightly creepy, and it made me sad.
-The sadness was familiar, related to words I didn’t yet have to describe my fears I couldn’t shake—separation, death, how to survive when no one has explained the world.
+The sadness was familiar, related to words I didn’t yet have to describe my fears, I couldn’t shake—separation, death, how to survive when no one has explained the world.

 The pages were infused with inherent nostalgia, and it weighed on me.
 But I loved the book’s aesthetic simplicity.

-I’d forgotten all about it when in 2005, The Secret Life of the Lonely Doll: the Search for Dare Wright by Jean Nathan was pitched to me for Happy Ending, a reading series I ran (2003-2018, may it rest in peace).
+I’d forgotten all about it when, in 2005, The Secret Life of the Lonely Doll: the Search for Dare Wright by Jean Nathan was pitched to me for Happy Ending, a reading series I ran (2003-2018, may it rest in peace).

-I shoveled the galley into the back of my throat like a starving, drunk person binging dinner over her sink at 3am—NOT THAT I HAVE ANY IDEA WHAT THAT’S LIKE—ravenous for the information.
+I shoveled the galley into the back of my throat like a starving, drunk person binging dinner over her sink at 3 a.m.—NOT THAT I HAVE ANY IDEA WHAT THAT’S LIKE—ravenous for the information.

-Until next week I will remain…
+Until next week, I will remain…

 Amanda

 P.S.
 Thank you for reading!
-This newsletter is my passion and livelihood, and it thrives because of readers like you.
-If it’s brought you value, please consider donating to keep it going—or share it with a friend who might benefit.
+This newsletter is my passion and livelihood; it thrives because of readers like you.
+If you've found solace, wisdom or insight here, please consider upgrading, and if you think a friend or family member could benefit, please feel free to share.
 Every bit helps, and I’m deeply grateful for your support. 💙

 Some links are affiliate links, meaning I earn a small commission at no extra cost to you.
 Every bit goes straight back into supporting this newsletter.
 Thank you!